cicl2018/HateEvalTeam/README.md

 # HateEval - Task 5 - EleniTeam

-In this repository we are going to upload all data files and share all codes that we develope.
+In this repository we are going to upload all data files and share all codes that we develope.</br>

 <b> Tasks </b>

 <b>TASK A</b> - Hate Speech Detection against Immigrants and Women: a two-class (or binary) classification where systems have to   predict whether a tweet in English or in Spanish with a given target (women or immigrants) is hateful or not hateful.